Predigerkirche Zurich: Roof structure

 The roof work of the choir was built in two phases between 1317 and 1323 from east to west, as a rafter roof with collar beam position and cross strut.
 The approximately 28 m long roof has a roof pitch of 57°, consists of 24 rafters and includes the polygonal upper fixation of the choir.
 The roof turret design was developed in 1496, and the belfry in 1475.
 Due to the strong inclination of the rafter container of about 97 cm, a pursuit of spruce and fir was set up in the 17th century.
 The roof structure was two times repaired what easily is recognizable.
 The first repair contained, among other things, the installation of the supporting struts, which stabilized the rafter container.
 Towards to the end of the 17th century, the second repair was implemented, which concentrated on the eastern chancel.
-One can note that the inclination of the entire roof work is originated by the pressure of the polygonal choir construction.
+The inclination of the entire roof work is originated by the pressure of the polygonal choir construction.